-If you take a poll of enlistees in any military branch and ask them why they signed up, chances are good that you’ll hear “I want to get an education.”
+Every military prospective recruit has heard of the military GI Bill.
+If you take a poll of enlistees in any military branch and ask them why they signed up, chances are good that you’ll hear “I want to get a college education.”
 However, if you’re planning on going to college on Uncle Sam’s dime, you need to educate yourself about the GI Bill and the benefits that it provides.
-What’s The GI Bill

 There are a number of different programs for vets and they can be confusing.
 You MUST fill out what’s known as the VONAPP